 Our English word ‘wonder’ translates the Greek verb thaumazein (usually rendered in Latin as admirari, although English ‘admiring’ only gets a part of the meaning).
 Both Plato (Theat.
 155d) and Aristotle (Met.
 I.2, 982b12ff.) insist that philosophy only begins when wonder is experienced.
 Since my site bears the word in its name – and since I am expected to seed wonder among my students as a teacher of philosophy – I will try to make clear what I understand wonder to be, and also warn about its counterfeits.

 Wonder should also be distinguished from mere curiosity.
 Certainly common usage will often innocently confuse the two, but we are much the poorer for it.
-Strictly speaking, curiosity refers to a prying interest in knowing what is usually ‘none of our business’, and not our natural desire to know, which for Aristotle is very much our business.
-For what happens when we know something is that we in some very real way become one with the thing we know; but disordered and curious cognitions cleave to us in a way that divides and fragments our interior, like telling children all the details of our sexuality.
-Ordered knowledge, however, opens the soul to greater oneness through a nesting of its energies in a welcoming mystery that it can forever approach but never exhaust.
+Strictly speaking, curiosity refers to a prying interest in knowing what is usually “none of our business,” and not our natural desire to know (which for Aristotle is very much our business).
+For what happens when we know something is that we in some very real way become one with the thing we know.
+Disordered and curious cognitions, on the other hand, cleave to us in a way that divides and fragments our interior, like telling children all the details of our sexuality.
+Properly ordered knowledge opens the soul to greater oneness through a nesting of its energies in a welcoming mystery that it can forever approach but never exhaust.

-This already happens with any person you love.
-You never master them, and as much as you learn and live together, there forever remains that beautiful blur behind their eyes that tells you there is always more – and your love touches it even if your thought cannot.
+But this is not so foreign to us as we might suppose.
+What happens with any person you love?
+You never master them, and as much as you learn and live together, there forever remains that beautiful blur behind their eyes that tells you there is always more – and your love touches the mystery even if your thought cannot.
 So much more so with God.
 As the arts prime us in wonder, and philosophy is fueled by that wonder, religion tells us why.
 Vere mirabilis Deus.